Travelers Rest in Greenville County, South Carolina — The American South (South Atlantic)

 Erected by Nathaniel Greene Chapter, Daughters of the American Revolution.

 Other nearby markers.
 At least 10 other markers are within 8 miles of this marker, measured as the crow flies.
-David Barton Home Site (approx. 2.7 miles away); To the Glory of God (approx. 3.9 miles away); North Greenville Baptist Academy (approx. 4.2 miles away); Tigerville (approx. 4.3 miles away); Vance-Carson Duel (approx. 5½ miles away in North Carolina); Mush Creek Baptist Church Mountain View School (approx. 6.9 miles away); Campbell’s Covered Bridge (approx. 7.4 miles away); a different marker also named Campbell's Covered Bridge (approx. 7.4 miles away); a different marker also named Campbell's Covered Bridge (approx. 7½ miles away).
+David Barton Home Site (approx. 2.7 miles away); To the Glory of God (approx. 3.9 miles away); North Greenville Baptist Academy (approx. 4.2 miles away); Tigerville John H. Goodwin House (approx. 4.8 miles away); Vance-Carson Duel (approx. 5½ miles away in North Carolina); Mush Creek Baptist Church (approx. 5.7 miles away); Mountain View School (approx. 6.9 miles away); Campbell’s Covered Bridge (approx. 7.4 miles away); a different marker also named Campbell's Covered Bridge (approx. 7.4 miles away).
+Touch for a list and map of all markers in Travelers Rest.

 Regarding Poinsett Bridge.
 The oldest surviving bridge in South Carolina, completed in 1820, Poinsett Bridge is part of the original State Road from Charleston through Greenville to Asheville, North Carolina.
 The state road was laid out in 1817-19 by Poinsett, then director of the South Carolina Board of Public Works.
 The bridge is made of quarried stone and fitted together without mortar.
 It was an unusual design for bridges in South Carolina at the time, and especially for so remote an area.
 Other sources indicate the bridge may have been designed by Robert Mills, famous for designing the Washington Monument in Washington D. C.